Samuel-Alexander/data_analysis_with_python/README.md

 # python-homework

 ## PyBank
-Pyton script that prints analysis of PnL data to text file
+Pyton script that analyzes PnL data and prints summary to text file

 ## PyRamen